agera-edc/DataSpaceConnector/blobspike/README.md

 ### Copying block blob in chunks

 The reason why the AZCopy is much faster than Azure Java SDK copy is that it uses REST API that allows to put the block blobs in chunks.
-More information about the Put Block From URL REST API used by AzCopy: [https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url](https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url).
+More information about the PUT Block From URL REST API used by AzCopy: [https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url](https://docs.microsoft.com/en-us/rest/api/storageservices/put-block-from-url).

-To achieve te same results in Java we'd need to implement custom code to handle uploading blob blocks from the URL using methods from
+To achieve the same results in Java we'd need to implement custom code to handle uploading blob blocks from the URL using methods from
 BlockBlobClient/BlockBlobAsyncClient from Azure Java SDK.